ankurk91/vue-web-storage/README.md

 ```

 ### Events
-* These are not regular Vue.js events, these [events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) to be used for cross tab communication.
+* :bulb: These are not regular Vue.js events, these [events](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) to be used for cross tab communication.

 #### `on(key,fn)`
 Attaches a listener method to the given key.
 You can attach multiple methods on the same key.